trinsic-id/v2-sdk/docs/reference/services/wallet-service.md

 !!! question "When should users authenticate?"

     - If your integration solution doesn't manage the wallet tokens, users may need to re-authenticate on their device to get a new auth token
-    - Users want to log in to a different device using their email or phone number
+    - Users that want to log in to a different device using their email or phone number
     - Returning users that have lost their previous session and require a new auth token

 ### AuthenticateInit